dharmicksai/Flutter-Todo-app/README.md

 # todo

-A new Flutter application which keeps storage of what u want to do in future.
+A new Flutter application which keeps storage of what u want to do in future .

 Installation Method Using Android Studio
  * This App runs on latest flutter sdk if not updated please update